decimoplays/CStat-Project/report.md

 # House Price Prediction Project

 ## Abstract

-This report presents a comprehensive analysis of housing price data using various statistical methods.
-We describe the preprocessing steps, feature selection techniques, modeling strategies (including classical inference, ANOVA, regression, and SARIMA), and model evaluations.
-The analysis is supported with visualizations at each stage to help interpret the results.
+This report presents a complete statistical modeling pipeline applied to housing price data from the Ames dataset.
+After thorough preprocessing, including outlier removal and feature selection, we applied classical inference techniques and built multiple regression models to identify key predictors of sale price.
+We further explored interaction effects through factorial design and ANOVA.
+In the final phase, we treated sale prices as a time series and applied ARIMA and SARIMA models to capture temporal patterns.
+The best-performing model, SARIMA(0,1,1)(1,1,0,12), showed strong forecasting ability and well-behaved residuals.
+Our results demonstrate both accurate predictions and valuable insights into the factors driving house prices.

 ## Introduction

 The objective of this project is to predict house prices and understand the influence of different variables on these prices.
 The analysis involves:
 - Preprocessing a real estate dataset to handle missing values and categorical variables.
 - Selecting relevant features using statistical techniques.
 - Building predictive models using regression, ANOVA, and time series methods.
 - Evaluating the models and interpreting their outputs using both statistical indicators and visual diagnostics.

-## Statistical Methods and Workflow
+## Statistical Methods

-### Data Preprocessing
+### Data preprocessing

-- **Missing Values:** Strategy used (e.g. imputation, row removal) and justification.
-- **Normalization/Standardization:** Whether applied and why.
-- **Categorical Encoding:** One-hot encoding or binarization.
-- **Outlier Detection:** Methods used (e.g. IQR, z-score).
-- **Categorical Variable Encoding:**
+#### Categorical Variable Encoding
-We identified 45 categorical variables and converted them explicitly to the category dtype.
-These include both ordinal (e.g., OverallQual, ExterQual) and nominal (e.g., Neighborhood, RoofStyle) features.
+We identified 45 categorical variables and converted them explicitly to the category type.
+These include both ordinal (e.g., `OverallQual`) and nominal (e.g., `ExterQual`, `RoofStyle`) features.

-- **One-Hot Encoding:**
+#### One-Hot Encoding

-We applied one-hot encoding using pd.get_dummies() with drop_first=True to avoid multicollinearity due to the dummy variable trap.
+We applied `one-hot encoding` using `pd.get_dummies()` with `drop_first=True` to avoid multicollinearity due to the dummy variable trap.
 This transformation expanded the dataset to include binary indicator columns for each category level.

 ### Feature Selection
-- **Exploratory Data Analysis (EDA):** Correlation heatmaps, pairplots.
-- **Recursive Feature Elimination (RFE):** Model and criteria.
-- **Factorial Design (2^k or 2^(k-p))**: Description of selected factors and interactions.
-- **ANOVA:** Application to test influence of categorical factors on SalePrice.

-- **Correlation Filtering:**
+#### Correlation Filtering

-We computed the Pearson correlation matrix of all numeric and one-hot-encoded variables.
+We computed the `Pearson correlation matrix` of all numeric and one-hot-encoded variables.
 To reduce redundancy, we dropped all features that had a pairwise correlation above 0.75 (excluding the diagonal), which helps to reduce multicollinearity and model overfitting.

-- **Random Forest:**
+#### Random Forest

-We trained a RandomForestRegressor on the encoded dataset to estimate the importance of each feature in predicting SalePrice.
+We trained a `RandomForestRegressor` on the encoded dataset to estimate the importance of each feature in predicting `SalePrice`.
 We extracted the top 20 most important features, visualized via a barplot, and retained all features with importance > 0.01.

-%TODO: inclure le barplot
 ![Barplot of the importance of features](/figures/importance_barplot.png)

-- **Re-encoding ordinal values:**
+#### Re-encoding ordinal values

-Some ordinal categorical features were previously encoded as one-hot vectors.
-We reintroduced two of them (ExterQual, and OverallQual) using domain knowledge via ordinal encoding:
+Categorical features were previously encoded as one-hot vectors.
+We reintroduced two of them (`ExterQual`, and `OverallQual`).
+Since `OverallQual` was already an ordinal variable we kept it as it was.
+Using domain knowledge via ordinal encoding we modified `ExterQual` as follows:

-%TODO: passer ce qui suit en code
 ```python
 grades = {'Ex': 5, 'Gd': 4, 'TA': 3, 'Fa': 2, 'Po': 1}
 ```
 This allowed us to retain their natural order while simplifying the model and interpretation.
 Given that we want to maintain the order inside of the variable (10>9>8>...) we converted them to integers.
-These variables were added back into the final dataset alongside the top features selected by the random forest.
+These variables were added back into the final dataset alongside the top features selected by the random forest regressor.

 ### Data Visualisation

-To better understand the distribution of each feature and its relationship with the target variable SalePrice, we performed the following visualizations:
+To better understand the distribution of each feature and its relationship with the target variable `SalePrice`, we performed the following visualizations.

-For each variable, we plotted a boxplot, grouped by category level for categorical features.
+For each variable, we plotted a boxplot.
 That helps us to detect outliers, skewness, and distribution shape and highlight potential preprocessing needs.

-%PLOTS

 <div align="center">
   <img src="figures/garagecars_boxplot.png" alt="Boxplot of the GarageCars variable" width="500"/>